nitya/docusaurus-demo/README.md

 > 3. TEST PWA

+How can you check if the PWA functionality is working correctly, and if there are ways to improve it.

+> 1. TEST APP LOCALLY

-Want to test this locally?
-The plugin activates only for production builds, so clear-build-and-serve:
+The plugin activates only for production builds.
+So clear-build-and-serve on `https://localhost:3000` to run locally.

 ```
 $ cd www/
 $ npm run clear